coderefinery/git-intro/content/motivation.md

 ## Why do we need to keep track of versions?

-**Problem:: If you have to identify and find your code from 17 days ago, can you?**
+**Problem: If you have to identify and find your code from 17 days ago, can you?**

-Version control is an answer to these questions (do you recognize some of them?):
+Version control is an answer to the following questions (do you recognize some of them?):

 - "It broke ... hopefully I have a working version somewhere?"